 - Install rain barrels, drip irrigation systems and implement water conservation practices

-Participants will meet one weekend each month, February–October.
+Participants will meet one weekend each month, March–November.
 Saturday mornings will consist of interactive classes held over Zoom with Tilth Alliance educators and guest instructors.
-On Sundays, we will apply what we’ve learned through outdoor, hands-on projects, following all relevant COVID-19 safety guidelines.
+On Sundays, we will apply what we’ve learned through outdoor, hands-on projects.

-- Willing to commit to the entire program, meeting one weekend per month, February – October.
-This includes both the Saturday Zoom session and the Sunday volunteer project, which will require working outdoors with other volunteers, following public health safety guidelines.
+- Willing to commit to the entire program, meeting one weekend per month, March – November.
+This includes both the Saturday Zoom session and the Sunday volunteer project.

 - Live in King County (Seattle residents may also consider the Master Composter/Sustainability Stewards training program).